 There are three class-action type lawsuits filed currently, from those who received Bard's IVC filters in Florida, Pennsylvania, and California.
 They argue that plaintiffs with either the Bard Recovery, Bard G2, and Bard G2 Express filters that have not had a fracture or migration of the device must receive medical monitoring due to Bard's negligence, misrepresentation, and concealment of data.
 They claim that each person with a device in them makes up a class and that the class should be compensated for medical monitoring expenses.
 The courts have not yet approved the formation of the class.

-As of August 2016, 1,500 IVC blood clot filter suits are filed, with plaintiffs alleging similar blood clot filter side effects to the described claims.
+As of October 2017 there have been 5000 IVC blood clot filter suits are filed, with plaintiffs alleging similar blood clot filter side effects to the described claims.
 Most of these are centered around the retrievable models.Getting a Lawyer to Help You Fight Back

 If you or a loved one has suffered serious side effects and deaths caused by IVC filters, call us today at 800-553-8082 or get a free, no obligation online case review.